-Stracciatella (from the Italian word stracciato meaning ragged or shredded) is a simple soup, similar to Chinese egg drop.
-Traditional Italian recipes call for nothing more than chicken stock, eggs, semolina, grated cheese and parsley.
-The beaten eggs are drizzled into hot stock creating the “shreds” (stracciatelle) of cooked egg.
-This adaptation, which adds fresh spinach and some pasta, is a common one, and it makes a quick and tasty meatless meal.
+Stracciatella (from the Italian word stracciato meaning ragged or shredded) is a simple dish similar to Chinese egg drop soup.
+Traditional Italian recipes call for nothing more than chicken stock, eggs whisked together with semolina flour and grated cheese, and a sprinkling of parsley.
+The beaten egg mixture is drizzled into hot stock to creat the “shreds” (stracciatelle) of cooked egg.
+Our adaptation, which adds fresh spinach and ditalini pasta, is a common one, and it makes a quick and tasty meatless meal.

 Stracciatella with Spinach